Model-Agnostic Population Inference for Gravitational-Wave Astronomy: From LVK to LISA: Methodology

 \subsection{Validation of Core Density Estimation}

-We first validate the core density estimation capability of our network in a simplified toy model, excluding selection effects and measurement uncertainty.
-For this validation, we employed a mixture model with $K=6$ components, comprising 2 Kumaraswamy, 2 Truncated Pareto, and 2 Truncated Normal distributions, to capture the fine-grained details of the event distribution.
-We trained the network directly on 500 true intrinsic events to test whether the network could accurately learn and reproduce a known, complex three-dimensional distribution from a sparse dataset.
+We first validate the core density-estimation capability of the population model in a simplified toy setting, excluding selection effects and measurement uncertainty.
+For this validation, we employed a mixture model with $K=6$ components, comprising 2 Kumaraswamy, 2 Truncated Pareto, and 2 Truncated Normal distributions.
+This test checks whether the model can learn a bounded, non-Gaussian three-dimensional density from a sparse intrinsic sample; the detector-level validation is provided separately in Sec.~\ref{sec:lisa_application}.

 We compared 10,000 samples from the learned distribution to the ground-truth catalog using a suite of statistical tests.
-We chose this large sample size, with $N=10{,}000$, to minimize sampling noise in the generated distribution, thereby enabling a rigorous assessment of the network's learned probability density function against the underlying structure of the training data.
+This generated sample size reduces Monte Carlo noise in visual and distributional comparisons of the learned density.
 Kolmogorov-Smirnov (KS) tests on the marginal distributions yielded p-values of 0.274 for $\log_{10} M_{\bullet}$, 0.517 for $z$, and 0.259 for $q$, all above the standard significance threshold of 0.05.
-A nonparametric energy distance hypothesis test on the full three-dimensional joint distribution \cite{Szekely2013} yielded a p-value of 0.275, providing strong evidence that the learned joint distribution is statistically consistent with the ground truth.
-Figure~\ref{fig:toy_model_pairplot} confirms this agreement.
+A nonparametric energy-distance test on the full three-dimensional joint distribution \cite{Szekely2013} yielded a p-value of 0.275.
+These tests do not reject consistency between the learned distribution and the ground truth in this simplified setting.
+Fig.~\ref{fig:toy_model_pairplot} shows the corresponding density comparison.